Growing Medicinal & Culinary Herbs in Containers

 This is our foundational article on herbal container gardening.
 From choosing the right pots to creating mini microhabitats, we’ll help you up your potted plant game to lush lemongrass proportions.
 Read on to snag our essential tips for cultivating herbs in containers with success and ease.

 Explore our best tips for creating a small-space garden paradise, plus 7 of our top-choice urban herbs.
 Passionflower?
 Check.
 Anise hyssop?
 Yep.
 There are so many ways to bring medicine into the urban landscape!
-For a crash course on tiny gardens, including how you can get reap the biggest harvest from your potted herbs, dig in here.
+Dig in here for a crash course on tiny gardens, including how you can reap the biggest harvest from your potted herbs.

 Your ticket to a bonafide potted apothecary!
 Many medicinals will thrive in containers, but these 10 consistently steal the show.
 We’ve included our personal growing tips to embolden your own green thumb, plus hearty medicinal profiles for each herb.
 Bring your medicine into easy reach with an herbal container garden.

-Subscribe to our newsletter & receive our Guide for Budding Herbalists, a FREE 95-page eBook brimming with medicinal herb growing resources.
+Subscribe to our newsletter & receive our Guide for Budding Herbalists, a FREE 100-page eBook brimming with medicinal herb growing resources.

 Find the highest quality herb seeds and plant starts in this growers roll-call.
 We source our own seeds, rare herbs, and permaculture plants from many of these top-notch companies!
 And hey, Canada—we’ve got a list for you too.
-Browse our hand-picked selections here.
+Browse our hand-picked selection of seed suppliers.

 Learn how to grow one of our favorite potted herbs and medicinal houseplants!
 Gotu kola is a traditional Ayurvedic remedy for improving clarity and focus, and soothing stress and worry (it’s a mainstay at our house)!
-Visit my article for tips on growing and using this emissary of inner peace!
+Visit my article for tips on growing and using Gotu kola, an emissary of inner peace!

 What’s your herbal container gardening advice for beginners?